Hostage-taker in Australia had been acquitted of terror plot

 "We asked for more information and that's when he hung up," Pristel added.

+Khayre had been required to wear a satellite-positioning ankle bracelet as a condition of his parole.
+Police were not advised that Khayre had removed or disabled the bracelet until the siege started, Patton said.

-Police said the Melbourne siege was the fifth terrorist incident in Australia since the threat level was lifted in September 2014.
-Another 12 plots were disrupted.
+Police said the Melbourne siege was the fifth terrorist-linked incident in Australia since the threat level was lifted in September 2014.
+Twelve other plots were disrupted.